yannicktamko/NSI-SQL-PROJECT/README.md

 - How to integrate **Python**, **Kivy**, and **SQL** effectively
 - Securely handling and storing user credentials
 - Building a full booking workflow from user login to PDF export

+## ⚙️ How to launch it
+- Download the "NSI PROJET SQL" file
+- Open the file in VS Code or any other source-code editor
+- Launch maintest.py